 TIP: As a backup to my homemade baby foods, I love the options from Amara Organic Baby Food (paid affiliate link) since you simply need to stir it together with breast milk, formula, or water and it’s ready to serve.

-And now, for my ten go-to homemade baby food purees that you don’t even need to cook!
+And now, here are my 10 go-to homemade baby food purees that you don’t even need to cook!

 1. Avocado Puree

-TIP: Get the full recipe for Avocado Puree here.
+TIP: Get the full recipe for Avocado Puree.

 2. Bean Puree

-Baby’s early foods don’t have to be all one food group and beans are a great food to have in the mix.
-You can do this easy bean puree with chickpeas, pinto beans, black beans, or even white beans, thinning it as needed with water, formula, or breastmilk.
-This is a great puree to mix with a little sweet potato or butternut squash.
+Baby’s early foods don’t need to be all one food group, and beans are a great food to have in the mix.
+You can do this easy bean puree with chickpeas, pinto beans, black beans, or even white beans, thinning it as needed with water, formula, or breast milk.
+This is a great puree to mix with a little sweet potato baby food or butternut squash puree.

-TIP: Get the full recipe for Bean Puree here.
+TIP: Get the full recipe for Bean Puree.

 3. Blueberry Puree